Second Battle of Caloocan: Battle

-This setback was made worse by the poor coordination between the regular Filipino army and the sandatahanes.
+This setback was made worse by the poor coordination between the regular Filipino army and the Sandatahanes.
 A lack of ammunition had also affected some units, including the troops under Colonel Roman.
 Nevertheless, Garcia's troops had reached the planned points of occupation in Manila, and at that point he believed that Manila would soon fly the Filipino flag.
 At that point, however, Filipino fortunes wavered.
 Two companies, totaling about 400 men, of the Pampanga troops under Major Canlas made a rapid advance and placed La Loma under siege.
-When the Pampanga troops ran out of ammunition, four companies (around 800) of Kawit troops were ordered to link up with the Pamapanga troops and launch a joint attack on the Americans entrenched in La Loma.
+When the Pampanga troops ran out of ammunition, four companies (around 800) of Kawit troops were ordered to link up with the Pampanga troops and launch a joint attack on the Americans entrenched in La Loma.
 The Kawit commander, Captain Janolino, did not obey the order stating that he would only obey orders from President Aguinaldo.
 As a result, the battle in that sector was lost, and later this incident was singled out by both Luna and General Ambrosio Flores, Luna's assistant as Director of War, as being the main factor in denying the Filipinos victory that day.

 By the end of February 23, the Filipinos had managed to secure Sampaloc, Binondo and Tondo (by Generals Pío del Pilar, Geronimo and Colonel Hizon).
 The Kawit Battalion under Captain Pedro Janolino had secured Meisic and American troops in Caloocan, numbering around 6,000, were under siege by Filipino troops under Llanera and Garcia.

 The next day, the Filipinos fought even more fiercely than they had the day before.
 The continued fighting aroused concern amongst the American commanders who called for reinforcements, cabling General Henry Ware Lawton to expedite his move to Manila from Colombo.
 However, in general, the Filipinos were retreated to their original positions.
 Weak links between Filipino units enabled the Americans to intercept a number of telegrams and disrupt their communications.
-This resulted in poor coordination and, coupled with poor discipline among some units such as the Kawit Battalion and the sandatahanes, this ultimately let to the failure of the counterattack.
+This resulted in poor coordination and, coupled with poor discipline among some units such as the Kawit Battalion and the Sandatahanes, this ultimately let to the failure of the counterattack.
 The Tondo pocket was cleared, the defenders fell back and resistance collapsed.